EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 There are two different methods in using FL-net.
 One is based on message transmission and the other is based on cyclic transmission.
-The device / driver support supports only the latter with fixed link refresh period of 10 milliseconds.
+The device and driver support supports only the latter with fixed link refresh period of 10 milliseconds.
 It does not support FL-net in multi-CPU configuration at present. (setM3FlnSysNo() is called without specifying sysNo in the driver support.)